Marc Antoine Adam - Business Development Managerr | Veterinarians Without Borders

 Resource Development and Stewardship Manager

-Marc-Antoine joined VWB Canada in July 2022 as the Business Development Manager.
+Marc-Antoine joined VWB/VSF in July 2022 as the Resource Development and Stewardship Manager.
 He has more than 15 years of experience in building partnerships with multilateral donors (European Commission, USAID, among others) in South-East and Central Asia to support the implementation of programs focusing on natural resource management, income generation, education, civil society development as well as community health and nutrition.

 He gained a Master’s Degree in Development Economics from the Université de Montréal and a Master’s Degree in Management from HEC Montréal.
 He is also a Certified Development Project Manager Expert by the Project Management for Development Academy.